What is Human Rights Economics?

 For instance, it shares much of ecological economics’ analysis of interactions between the economy, society and the environment, its goal of transitioning towards a more just world and a more holistic view of social-ecological systems, and the focus on intra- and inter-generational justice.
 Like ecological and feminist economics it critiques how mainstream economics has tended to treat nature and women’s traditional work as infinite, undervalued resources that can be exploited.

 Human Rights Economics shares feminist economics’ focus on reproductive labour and care and its analysis of relationships between state policy, language, growth and gender relations.
-It also shares many feminist economists critique of the homo economicus according to which humans are rational, independent individuals with fixed preferences..
+It also shares many feminist economists critique of the homo economicus according to which humans are rational, independent individuals with fixed preferences.

-Human Rights Economics has features in common with institutional economics, being also concerned with social institutions linked to the production, distribution and consumption of goods and services.
+Human Rights Economics has features in common with institutional economics, being concerned with social institutions linked to the production, distribution and consumption of goods and services.
 It also has commonalities with stratification economics in that it incorporates the importance of social hierarchies and structures in shaping economic outcomes studies disparities across the lines of race, ethnicity, gender, class, caste, sexuality, nationality, or other social markers which are often grounds for discrimination.

 Human rights economics also shares many of the features and objectives of alternative economic discourses and movements such as New Economic Thinking, ReThinking Economics, Wellbeing economy, doughnut economics and decolonial or post-development economics.
 All of these put forward challenges to mainstream economics’ mindset or assumptions.